JulianFischman/DutyFree_MercadoLibre/README.md

 :handshake: MercadoLibre:
 * Search criteria: Listing titles in duty free weren't suitable for MercadoLibre search so they had to be modified using string manipulation.
 The final take was to search model + size.
 * Filters: Since one search offered multiple listings, a series of filters had to be developed to sort out the best result.
 Firstly, listings were filtered by matching brand and size, assigning them a degree of coincidence.
 From the remaining listings, the ones that contained matching gender and a degree of coincidence higher than 65% were selected.
-Finally, the one with the lowest price was the chosen one.
+Finally, the one with the lowest price was chosen.

 # Technologies:
 * Selenium.